ayusc/termux-sriparna/README.md

 Each command is assisted with a pattern type:

-##### To call any number you can say "hey sriparna call XXXXXXXXXX"
+##### To call any number you can say "please call XXXXXXXXXX"

-You can also include country code in your query "hey sriparna call plus(country code)******" it will read the number as "+(country code)number"
+You can also include country code in your query "hey call plus(country code)******" it will read the number as "+(country code)number"

-Besides you can call a number from your contact list just say "sriparna call ayus", "please call ayus2" etc...
+Besides you can call a number from your contact list just say "can you call ayus", "please call ayus2" etc...

 Note: In certain cases the speech recognition may not correctly identify the contact name.
 In such case it's better to spell the letters in the name individually.
-For example "sriparna please call a y u s", "call a y u s 2" etc...
+For example "please call a y u s", "call a y u s 2" etc...

-##### To check battery you can say "sriparna how much is my battery", "tell my battery percentage", "hello what is my battery status", "tell my battery health"
+##### To check battery you can say "how much is my battery", "tell my battery percentage", "hello what is my battery status", "tell my battery health"

-##### To open any application you can say "open whatsapp", "sriparna please open youtube" etc...
+##### To open any application you can say "open whatsapp", "can you open youtube" etc...

 You can open chrome, gmail, youtube and whatsapp with this, if you want more applications you need to specify their package names and class name in app.json